- Telecom Billing Tutorial

 Telecom Billing - Collection Process

 After an invoice is generated and dispatched to the customer, ideally, all customers will receive their bills and pay promptly.
-However, there may be some customers who do not pay their bills and there may be an unacceptable delay in paying the bill and hence the service providers must take some action need to remedy the situation and collect the outstanding balance due (called account receivable, abbreviated as A/R).
+However, there may be some customers, who do not pay their bills and there may be an unacceptable delay in paying the bill and hence the service providers must take some action needed to remedy the situation and collect the outstanding balance due (called account receivable, abbreviated as A/R).

 Collection is the process of chasing past due receivables on customer account.
 This usually involves sending notifications to the customer and taking appropriate actions in absence of due payments after the due date.

-Billing Systems support dunning (receivables chasing) both at the invoice level where receivables are chased on an invoice by invoice basis or at the account level whereby all overdue amounts for an account, across several invoices, can be handled by a single dunning action.
+Billing Systems support dunning (receivables chasing) both at the invoice level where receivables are chased on an invoice by invoice basis and at the account level whereby all overdue amounts for an account, across several invoices, can be handled by a single dunning action.

-Collections Aging Tracking: This is the process of tracking the customer invoices that have not been paid within the specified payment period due date.
-It deals with the "age of account receivables" for example, invoices that are 0-30 days overdue, 30-60 days overdue etc.
+Collections Aging Tracking − This is the process of tracking the customer invoices that have not been paid within the specified payment period due date.
+It deals with the "age of account receivables"; for example, invoices that are 0-30 days overdue, 30-60 days overdue, etc.

-Collections Actions: Collection action is the action that is performed when the account receivable reaches a particular age.
+Collections Actions − Collection action is the action that is performed when the account receivable reaches a particular age.
 For example, reminder messages to the customer to be mailed or recorded audio message should be played.

-Collection Action Schedules:
+Collection Action Schedules

 Send reminder mail and/or call: The customer service department contacts the customer reminding the payment.
-Still if there is no payment received then proceed for the next action.
+Still if there is no payment received, then proceed for the next action.

-Send Red letter: For example a "Pay in seven days" letter is issued, Still if the payment is not received then proceed for the next action.
+Send red letter − For example, a "Pay in seven days" letter is issued.
+Still if the payment is not received, then proceed for the next action.

-Collections schedules define collections actions which should be carried out and the times at which they should be carried out when a customer does not pay.
+Collections schedules define collections actions, which should be carried out and the times at which they should be carried out when a customer does not pay.

 The collections schedule specifies the series of stages that make up the collections process.
-For each stage, it covers:
+For each stage, it covers −

 The effective age that the receivables have to be for an action to take place.
 The effective age of receivable is calculated by taking the actual age of receivable.

 The action to be taken.
-This might be an action that Billing System is to perform, for example sending out a dunning notice on a particular date.
+This might be an action that Billing System is to perform, for example, sending out a dunning notice on a particular date.